QuietlySceptical/SombraBot/README.md

 - .imgsearch - Searches Imgur for the given search term
 - .imgtop - Top image from a given subreddit gallery
 - .imgnew - Newest image from a given subreddit gallery
+- .reverse - Reverses a given string
+- .clear - Clears a specified amount of messages
+- .uptime - Bot will respond with the time it has been up/active

 # Requirements
 - [discord.py](https://github.com/Rapptz/discord.py)